tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 When using the Docker container, simply rebuild the container using `docker-compose build` to update tModLoader.
 Mods will be updated as well.

 ## Using The Docker Container
-Docker is a service used to containerize, or isolate, a specific application from a host system.
-This is beneficial for both security and ease of use for more complicated services.

 Before building and running the container, you first need to prepare a directory to pass to the container.
 This directory will link to `~/.local/share/Terraria` inside of the container.
 Within the directory, place your `enabled.json`, [install.txt](#via-modpack), [serverconfig.txt](#automatically-selecting-a-world), and any `.tmod` files.
 To manually add worlds, place them in `tModLoader/Worlds` inside of your directory (you may have to create the directory yourself).

 To install and run the container: